vrpisharody/PML/CourseProject-PML.md

 ###Introduction :

-This study aims at using data collected by the quantified self movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks - to predict the quality of execise movements.
+This study aims at using data on activity monitors collected by the quantified self movement to predict activity quality of execise movements.
+Quantitfied Self Movement are a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 This prediction algorithm is then intended to be used to provide feedback to exercisers about the quality of their movement in order to reduce the risk of injuries due to wrong movements.
 The data is collected from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
 More information is available from the website link, [WLE](http://groupware.les.inf.puc-rio.br/har#weight_lifting_exercises).

 ###Loading and Processing the Data: